All Episodes

 And I don't doubt that at all.

-Because the government look at Obamacare.
+Because the government, look at Obamacare.

 Look at if you don't get insurance, what?

-Pay a fine, pay a tax.
+Pay a tax.

 Whatever they want to call it to make it constitutional.

-And they raise taxes to boot, but it just it never ends.
+And they raise taxes to boot, but it just, it never ends.

 It never, because you talk about people, don't say, how about the federal government's nuts?